 LRI-OBX-3: If OBX.5 (Observation Value) is valued, then OBX.2 (Value Type) SHALL support datatypes CE, DT, NM, SN, ST, TM, TS, TX, FT and CWE.

-LRI-OBX-4: If OBX.5 (Observation Value) is valued, then OBX.2 (Value Type) MAY support datatypes CX, EP, and RP.
+LRI-OBX-4: If OBX.5 (Observation Value) is valued, then OBX.2 (Value Type) MAY support datatypes CX, ED, and RP.

 LRI-OBX-5: If OBX.5 (Observation Value) is valued, then OBX.2 (Value Type) SHALL NOT support remaining datatypes in Table HL70125.

-LRI-OBX-6: If OBX.5 (Observation Value) is CWE, then it SHALL be valued using the CWE – Coded with Exceptions – For OBX-5 Only datatype definition and constraints.

 LRI-OBX-7: If OBX.5 (Observation Value) is CE, then CE.1 (Identifier) and CE.3 (Name of Coding System) or CE.
 4 (Alternate Identifier) and CE.6 (Name of Alternate Coding System) SHALL be valued.

-LRI-OBX-8: If OBX.2 (Value Type) is valued as NM or SN and OBX.11 is not X, then OBX.6 (Units) SHALL be required/mandatory.
+LRI-OBX-8: If OBX.2 (Value Type) is valued as “NM” or “SN” and OBX.11 is not “X”, then OBX.6 (Units) SHALL be required/mandatory.

-LRI-OBX-9: If OBX.5 (Value Type) is not valued and OBX.11 is not X, then OBX.6 (Abnormal Flags) SHALL be required/mandatory.

 LRI-OBX-10: OBX.14 (Date/Time of the Observation ) SHALL be precise to the hour (YYYYMMDDHH) and MAY include the timezone offset.

 LRI-OBX-11: OBX19 (Date/Time of the Analysis) SHALL be precise to the hour (YYYYMMDDHH) and SHALL include the timezone offset.

-Conformance Statement: LRI-GU Profile

-LRI-OBX-12: The value of OBX.16 (Responsible Observer) and OBX.25 (Performing Organization Medical Director) SHALL be valued using the XCN – GU – Extended Composite ID Number and Name for Persons (Globally Unique) datatype definition and constraints.

-LRI-OBX-13: The value of OBX.23 (Performing Organization Name) SHALL be valued using the XON GU – Extended Composite Name and Identification Number for Organizations Globally Unique) datatype definition and constraints.

-Conformance Statement: LRI-GU Profile

-LRI-OBX-14: The value of OBX.16 (Responsible Observer) OBX.25 (Performing Organization Medical Director) SHALL be valued using the XCN – NG – Extended Composite ID Number and Name for Persons (Non-Globally Unique) datatype definition and constraints.

-LRI-OBX-15: The value of OBX.23 (Performing Organization Name) SHALL be valued using the XON NG – Extended Composite Name and Identification Number for Organizations (Non-Globally Unique) datatype definition and constraints.

 Observation Identifiers, Observation Values, Interpretations and Comments

 Laboratory results fall into several broad categories or types of results.
 The first type of result is a quantitative measure of some property of a specimen and is typically numerical in nature.
 Often these numeric results are also associated with some sort of interpretation, typically in terms of the normality or abnormality of the measured quantity in relationship to a reference range or normal range.
 Another type of result is a qualitative result related to the testing of a specimen.
 This is typically coded or textual in nature.
 Qualitative results may actually be interpretations of more detailed quantitative measurement.
 Finally, both quantitative and qualitative results may have comments associated with them.
 These comments may provide additional clarification, information regarding how the result was obtained, etc.